 Welcome to Dynamis Positive Handling for International Schools

 Dynamis has been operating in the UK since 2006 when we first started delivering courses for schools and teaching staff in the areas of de-escalation, personal safety and physical interventions.
 In the UK, this type of training in schools is called “Positive Handling” and we are now one of the most active training providers in the sector, known for our pragmatic, fresh and relevant approach.

-We have delivered multiple training courses in international settings, including for the Abu Dhabi Healthcare Authority (HAAD) and the Dubai Healthcare Authority (DHA) in settings where staff are dealing with the sometimes harmful results of often vulnerable people who are presenting with difficult, distressed or dangerous behaviour.
+We have delivered multiple training courses in international settings, including for the Abu Dhabi Healthcare Authority (HAAD), Abu Dhabi Education Council (ADEC), the Qatar Ministry of Education and the Dubai Healthcare Authority (DHA) in settings where staff are dealing with the sometimes harmful results of often vulnerable people who are presenting with difficult, distressed or dangerous behaviour.
 Our work has taken us around the USA, the GCC (Kuwait, Bahrain, Oman) and we are shortly to work in South-East Asia.